Packing Slips 101: Everything You Need to Know

 What Are Packing Slips?

 A packing slip is a document that accompanies a shipment of goods.
 It lists the items that are included in the package, providing detailed information that allows both the sender and the recipient to verify that the order is correct.
-Essentially, it’s a checklist that ensures that the right products have been packed, shipped, and received.

 Packing slips are usually placed inside the package or attached to the outside in a pouch, making them easily accessible to the recipient upon delivery.
-Unlike an invoice, which details the cost of the goods and is used for billing purposes, a packing slip is focused solely on the contents of the shipment.
+Both the seller and the recipient have mutual responsibilities in ensuring order accuracy and transparency throughout the shipping and delivery process.

 Manage orders across all your sales channels efficiently with zero stress